-We have seen that the LXX is imprecise and vague in every case for aviv except where the context has much to offer in Ex 9:31.
+This shows that the LXX is imprecise and vague in every case for aviv except where the context has much to offer in Ex 9:31.
 This indicates that the Jews in Alexandria do not seem to be aware of any important significance for this Hebrew word, although some of them undoubtedly went to Jerusalem during the seven days of unleavened bread, witnessed the wave sheaf offering, and understood how the first month was determined.
-It does not make common sense to think that the calendar's first month after Ezra was being determined by the use of the word aviv.
+It does not make common sense to think that the calendar's first month after Ezra and Nehemiah was being determined by the use of the word aviv when the LXX translation is considered.

-(G) The Meaning of Sheaf in the Wave Sheaf Offering
+[34] The Meaning of Sheaf [omer] in the Wave Sheaf Offering

 The passage on the wave sheaf offering in Lev 23:10-16 contains the word sheaf [6016 omer] in Lev 23:10, 11, 12, 15.
+This Hebrew word occurs in the following ten other places: Ex 16:16, 18, 22, 32, 33, 36; Deut 24:19; Ruth 2:7, 15; Job 24:10.
+From Ex 16:36 we see that it is "a dry measure of volume", but Ruth 2:7, 15 provide an alternate meaning, namely "a sheaf of growing stalks with expected ears of grain".
+We are faced with the problem of resolving the ambiguity between the two meanings of omer in the context of the wave sheaf offering.

-There are two possible meanings for this word: (1) A dry measure of volume as shown in Ex 16:36; or (2) A bundle of stalks with expected ears of grain as shown in Ruth 2:7, 15.
-The latter meaning abstracted from its context does not indicate any particular stage in the development of the grain on the stalks.
+The second meaning above does not indicate any particular stage in the development of the grain on the stalks.
 A growing standing sheaf may have unripe ears of grain or ripe ears of grain.

-The key to understanding which of these two meanings is correct for Lev 23 is based upon the fact that the priesthood at the Temple was practicing the wave sheaf offering each year from the time of Ezra until the Temple was destroyed, along with the fact that the Septuagint used different Greek words to translate the two different meanings.
-The Septuagint should preserve the correct meaning because some Jews from Alexandria would have made annual visits to Jerusalem to witness the wave sheaf ceremony each year.
+The key to understanding which of these two meanings is correct for Lev 23 is based upon the fact that the priesthood at the Temple was practicing the wave sheaf offering each year from the time of Ezra and Nehemiah until the Temple was destroyed, along with the fact that the Septuagint used different Greek words to translate the two different meanings.
+The Septuagint should preserve the correct meaning because some Jews from Alexandria would have made annual visits to Jerusalem to keep the Passover and to witness the wave sheaf ceremony.
 Thus personal experience of observers of the ceremony should know the meaning of omer (sheaf) in Lev 23.
 Modern scholars who specialize in the Septuagint understand that the translators' knowledge of the Greek language exceeded their understanding of the Hebrew language, so that the translators were very likely from Alexandria.
-The translation was made c.
-270 BCE to serve the needs of the Jews in Alexandria who were losing their knowledge of Hebrew.